 To learn more about La Escuela de la Montaña, visit the school’s website.

 The Aurora International Airport in Guatemala City is the only airport in the country with flights to the United States and Europe.
 From there it is a four hour bus ride to Quetzaltenango.
+Flights between Guatemala and Xela are also available, inquire in your registration form for more information.

-When you arrive at the airport, you might want to change some money for taxis, buses, snacks, etc. A taxi will take you to a first class bus station (Alamo, Galgos, or Linea Dorada), or to the area where chicken buses leave for Quetzaltenango (commonly called Xela) (ask for camionetas a Xela).
+When you arrive at the airport, we recommend that you change money for taxis, Ubers, buses, snacks, etc. A taxi (or Uber) will take you to a first class bus station (Alamo, Galgos, or Linea Dorada), or to the area where chicken buses leave for Quetzaltenango (commonly called Xela) (ask for camionetas a Xela).
 The first class bus costs Q50-Q60 and a chicken bus costs Q30-35, and both take about 4 hours.
 If you have taken a chicken bus to Xela, the bus to La Escuela de la Montaña will leave from the same bus station.
-If you have taken a first class bus, take a taxi to the Terminal Minerva in Zona 3 to continue your trip to La Escuela de la Montaña.
+If you have taken a first class bus, take a taxi (or Uber) to the Terminal Minerva in Zona 3 to continue your trip to La Escuela de la Montaña.
 From Terminal Minerva, the bus line you need to take is the Xela-ju (going to Colomba), which departs every half hour starting before dawn and continuing until 5:00pm.
 Bus fare is about Q10.
 The official name of the stop is ´La Piedra´ (the rock).
 To be clear, tell the driver that you want to be let off at La Escuela de la Montaña.
 When you get off, there will be a sign welcoming you to Santo Domingo, a neighboring community.
 The school is located less than five minutes down the road from the highway.
 If you’re still on the bus when it gets to the town of Colomba, you went about 10km too far and you will have to get off and take another bus back or take a pick-up truck to the school.

 North-Americans, Canadians and most Europeans do not need a visa for Guatemala.
 Check with your guidebook or a Guatemalan embassy or consulate, or look at the web site of the Guatemalan foreign ministry: http://www.minex.gob.gt/tur/tur8.htm (citizens of the countries in class “A” do not need visa).
 In Customs, visitors travelling with a passport are given permission to spend 30 or 90 consecutive days in Guatemala.
 Ask for 90 days (“noventa días”) and make sure they stamp your passport (otherwise you’ll later have to spend a whole day at the immigration office of Guatemala City and pay a fee).
 If you want to stay for more than 90 days you need to hop across the border and pass through Guatemalan Customs again to receive a permit for another 30 – 90 days.
 Otherwise, you can spend most of a day at the immigration office to get your permit extended for another 30 days.